hapax/hapax.github.io/assets/form.md

 The Large Hadron Collider does not produce evidence for tiny, structureless blobs at a rate of petabytes per second.
-Rather, it confirms that the universe is made of highly structured mathematical diamonds!
+Rather, it confirms that the universe is made of mathematics!
 The state-of-the-art definition of a particle is (as [this Quanta article](quantamagazine.org/what-is-a-particle-20201112) humorously explores) a bit of a mouthful: an irreducible